lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 bg_grad
 ~~~~~~~

-Set the gradient definition.
-The pointed instance must exist while the object is alive.
+Set gradient definition.
+The pointed instance must exist while Widget is alive.
 NULL to disable.
-It wraps `BG_GRAD_COLOR`, `BG_GRAD_DIR`, `BG_MAIN_STOP` and `BG_GRAD_STOP` into one descriptor and allows creating gradients with more colors too.
+It wraps `BG_GRAD_COLOR`, `BG_GRAD_DIR`, `BG_MAIN_STOP` and `BG_GRAD_STOP` into one descriptor and allows creating gradients with more colors as well.
 If it's set other gradient related properties will be ignored'

 .. raw:: html